Cancer needs to be diagnosed and treated promptly to achieve the best outcome for a patient’s health.

 In the event that a personal representative is not appointed within six months of the date of death, anyone who was a dependant of the deceased at the time of their death can potentially pursue a claim within the time limit.

-Under normal circumstances, patients have two years to claim compensation for delayed cancer treatment due to medical negligence.
+Under normal circumstances, patients have two years to claim for delayed cancer treatment due to medical negligence.
 However, there are some limited circumstances where patients or their loved ones may have longer to claim.

 The date of knowledge